In our newsletter this month:

 Most of the zircon we've seen in the past comes from Cambodia, our neighbor to the east.
 Northwestern Cambodia produces very fine material, some of which can be heat-treated to produce the highly regarded blue zircon.
-But zircon in its natural state ranges in color from yellow-brown to orange and red.
+Zircon in its natural state ranges in color from yellow-brown to orange or red.

-The natural zircon colors have never had quite the same appeal in the market as the heat-treated blue.
+The natural zircon colors have never had quite the same appeal as the heat-treated blue.
 But we think that the impressive material recently found in Tanzania will change a lot of minds about natural zircon.
-The range of colors is unusual, with some stunning colors we've never seen before in zircon.
-And the clarity is outstanding, with virtually all the pieces VS grade or better, with more than half the stock VVS grade.
-But the remarkable thing is that these zircons are big as well!
+The range of colors is unusual, with some stunning colors that we've never seen before in zircon.
+Also, the clarity is outstanding; virtually all the pieces are graded VS or better and more than half the stock is VVS grade.
+Another remarkable thing is that these zircon gems are large.

 The colors include a range of oranges from golden brown to a spessartite-like mandarin.
-The most unusual colors are a range of rose tones, from cinammon to a pink cranberry, with some a combination of orange and rose hues.
-There are a few quite rare reds, from orange-red to crimson.
-The only heat-treated pieces in the group are some brilliant yellows; all the others are completely untreated.
+The most unusual colors are a range of rose tones, from cinammon to cranberry pink, with some gems displaying a combination of orange and rose hues.
+There are a few quite rare red gems, including orange-red and crimson.
+The only heat-treated pieces in the group are some brilliant yellows; all of the others are completely untreated.

-There is a good selection of shapes, including ovals, rounds, pears, emerald cut and a few trillions and fancy cut pieces.
-Zircon is not a gem typically found in large sizes, but most of the pieces in this lot are over 2 carats.
-There are a good number of stones in the 5 carat size, with a few pieces as large as 6.9 carats.
+There is a good selection of shapes, including ovals, rounds, pears, emerald-cut and a few trillions and fancy-cut pieces.
+Zircon is not a gem typically found in large sizes, but most of the pieces in this lot weigh over 2 carats.
+There are a good number of 5 carat stones, with a few pieces as large as 6.9 carats.
 It is very unusual to find outstanding colors with great clarity in these large sizes.

-We add hundreds of new gems to our inventory every day.
-But we also add new content to our site each week as well, in the form of articles and reference material.
+We add hundreds of new gems to our inventory every day and we also add new content to our site each week, in the form of articles and reference material.

 Every month we answer questions of general interest from our customers.
 Please feel free to send your questions to email@example.com.